-The Maintenance Grant and the Special Support Grant will be paid to you by Student Finance NI at the start of each term - usually straight into your bank account.You’ll get the grant at the same time as any Student Loan for Maintenance.
+The Maintenance Grant and the Special Support Grant will be paid into your bank account by Student Finance NI at the start of each term at the same time as any Student Loan for Maintenance.

 If your circumstances change

-If your circumstances change - for example, if your household income goes up or down - you must tell your local Student Finance Northern Ireland office.
+If your circumstances change, for example, such as changes to your household income, you must tell your local Student Finance Northern Ireland office.

 To ensure you find the information you need about higher education, please take a few minutes to complete this short survey.